Feeling low during menopause

 Physical factors of menopause that can influence mood

-A lot of the physical symptoms of menopause are well known, like weight gain, headaches and joint pain.
+A lot of the physical symptoms of menopause are well known, like weight gain, vaginal dryness and joint pain.
 Any of these symptoms can make you feel down at the best of times, so it’s not surprising that they have an impact on your mood.
-On top of this there is always that chance of incontinence occurring during this time which can come with its own problems that will impact the way you may feel about yourself, but hopefully that’s something
+On top of this there is always that chance of urinary incontinence occurring during this time which can come with its own problems that will impact the way you may feel about yourself, but hopefully that’s something

 we can help you with.